1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

     BTC Address: ---------------------------------------
     1DESJbwXNkqbFWuTnygNnGWtzz85KNSfKm

-Note: It is crucial to to store the private keys on the offline computer (or write them to a paper wallet), because you will need them in the future when you want to redeem unspent bitcoins from the associated addresses.<br/>
+Note: It is crucial to to store the private keys on the offline computer (or to write them to a paper wallet), because you will need them in the future when you want to redeem unspent bitcoins from the associated addresses.<br/>
 __*It is your responsibility to keep the private keys safe, your assets will be lost in case of loss or leak*__<br/>

 ## ONLINE

-On the __*online*__ computer, we decided to spend a self-owned output of blockchain transaction _127ea67612d6e217f99b2b28cc9f8347eb518f99c45102f925774ad8f4958d0f_ in a _new_ transaction, so we opened TOR browser to display the details:<br/>
+On the __*online*__ computer, we decided to spend the output (associated with address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_) of blockchain transaction _127ea67612d6e217f99b2b28cc9f8347eb518f99c45102f925774ad8f4958d0f_ in a _new_ transaction, so we opened TOR browser to display the details:<br/>
 <br/>
 With this information, and the bitcoin addresses that we generated earlier, we were prepared to run script ONLINE/sign.sh, passing the structural template template.xml as a parameter.<br/>
 Please note the interactive "Enter xyz..." questions that the script poses, and the answers that we've given:<br/>